exonum/exonum/README.md

 via `#[doc(hidden)]` are considered unstable and thus exempt from semantic versioning limitations.

+## Supported Rust Versions

+The Exonum crates are built against a specific stable Rust version (1.41.0).
+Newer stable versions are supported as a result.
+(Feel free to file an issue if any Exonum crate does not build on a newer stable version.)
+Newer beta and nightly versions *should* be supported as well, but no specific effort is allocated into supporting them.

+Due to at least some external dependencies not factoring the minimum supported Rust version into their semantic versioning policy, the Exonum crates effectively have no choice but to do the same.
+Namely, a bump of the minimum supported Rust version **will not** be considered a semantically breaking change.
+It is, however, guaranteed that the Exonum crates will build on *some* stable Rust.

+Note that due to versioning policies of external dependencies, the effective minimum supported Rust version may increase as a result of the activities out of control of Exonum developers.
+The decision how to deal with this situation
+(pin the dependency or bump the minimum supported Rust version) will be made on the case-by-case basis.

 ## Contributing

 To contribute to Exonum, please see [CONTRIBUTING](CONTRIBUTING.md).